 Scope assumed a recovery lag of 30 months for mortgage loans originated by Bank Burgenland, and 48 months for the substitute assets.

 In total, credit risk accounts for an unchanged 7 pp of the 10.0% supporting overcollateralisation.
-This reflects
+Reflecting the widely stable credit metrics.